hossain-khan/android-syntax-highlighter/README.md

 }
 ```

-In this example, we have `showLineNumbers` as optional parameter, likewise we could have line highlighting parameter and so on.
+In this example, we have `showLineNumbers` as optional parameter, likewise we could have line number parameter to highlight a line or section.
 PrismJS has [dozens of plugins](https://prismjs.com/download.html) that you can use and expose those options though this function.

 #### Creating custom syntax highlighter WebView